 In 2017, Angola exported about 1.7 million barrels per day of crude oil.
-According to information made available by the Angolan Ministry of Finance, in January 2014, China accounted for 45% of the country's sales (hence it is the biggest customer).
+According to information made available by Sonangol, China accounted for 48% of the country's sales (hence it is the biggest customer).
 According to Sonangol, which reported that India and Taiwan complete the top three biggest customers, India is the second largest client of Angolan oil, with 12% of total exports, followed by Taiwan.
 The United States of America, once one of the largest customers of petroleum of Angola, now occupies fourth place.
 The list of buyers also includes South Africa in fifth place, followed by Spain, Brazil, Panama, Malaysia, Japan, Ireland and Italy.
 In 2015, Angola exported 1.8 million barrels of oil per day.
-In 2018, Angola may surpass Nigeria to become the largest oil producer in Africa.
 Nearly all of Angola's oil production is exported, as Angola's domestic refining capacity is limited.